ipums/ipums.github.io/_drafts/big-data-on-a-laptop-tools-and-strategies-part-2.md

 Columnar file formats address this use case head-on by organizing data into columns rather than rows.
 Such a structure makes reading in only requested data fast.
 In simple terms at the low level, a reader seeks to the start of a column's worth of data in the data file, then reads until the indicated end location of that column in the file.
 Columns of data not requested never get read, saving time.
 To make reads even faster, and to save space on disk, columnar formats typically use data compression on a per-column basis, which often makes the compression algorithms more effective than with row-based data while preserving relatively high-speed decompression.

-[Parquet](https://parquet.apache.org/documentation/latest/) is a columnar format for data used in Apache products like Spark, Drill and many others.
+[Parquet](https://parquet.apache.org/documentation/latest/) is a columnar storage format for data used in Apache products like Spark, Drill and many others.
 It compresses to impressively high ratios while enabling super fast analytic queries.
 In many cases you win both in huge storage savings and dramatically lower query times.
 For the following examples consider Parquet files as extremely high performance, strongly typed versions of CSV files.

+It's also helpful to be aware of Apache Arrow.
+Apache developed Parquet to be a columnar storage format.
+Concurrently, they developed a product called Arrow which is a cross-language platform for columnar in-memory data.
+Parquet and Arrow are meant to work together to create a highly performant and efficient data layer.
+(Aside: Arrow by itself can power in-memory analytics software, see the Arrow <a href="http://arrow.apache.org"> home page</a> for more information.)
+You'll see Parquet and Arrow working together in our examples today.

 Here I'll demonstrate use of the Parquet data format in a command-line tools setting.
 While typically coupled with big data tools, you can also use Parquet libraries with your own code to build a command-line data analysis workflow.
 While we saw in Part 1 that the size of my example dataset is just on the edge of what's possible to fit in a typical laptop's memory, you still benefit with performance and space savings by converting to Parquet.
 If the data were ten times larger (easily possible if all available IPUMS U.S. Census data were used) a columnar, compressed format like Parquet would be absolutely necessary to work with it on a laptop or desktop.